Top 5 places to visit in autumn

 Autumn in Prague has its own allure, especially due to the low angle of the sun offering a special quality of light that shows off its incredible architecture.
 See the best views of the city’s ancient spires covered in red and orange leaves from the Petřín Hill Observation Tower or Prague Castle.

 Autumn also sees its streets return to a gentler pace after the rush of summer tourists, making it perfect for sightseeing without the queues.
 After a day exploring, tuck into some hearty Czech cuisine, which can sometimes be too heavy for summer weather.
 Meat dishes are most often accompanied by potato or bread dumplings and you’ll also find warming soups and stews on Czech restaurant menus.
-And don’t miss the chance to spend the night at Park Inn Hotel Prague.
+And don’t miss the chance to spend the night at Park Inn by Radisson Hotel Prague.